 Despite popular belief, white tigers all white appearance is not a result of them being albinos cats.
 They are a color morph of the orange Bengal tigers.
 These unique felines are rarely seen in the wild and only a few hundred or so, are known to be in captivity.

 Houston is fortunate to be the home of four white tigers.
 They are part of a small contingent of animal attractions featuring big cats that are not in a zoo.
-This fascinating wildlife attraction creatures from the sea and other dazzling entertainment awaits you at the Downtown Aquarium.
+This fascinating wildlife attraction sea creatures and other dazzling entertainment awaits you at the Downtown Aquarium.

 Waugh Bridge Bat Colony